Solomon Wilson Building

-Solomon Wilson Building, also known as the Scheerer Building, is a historic commercial building located at Wabash, Wabash County, Indiana.
+Solomon Wilson Building, also known as the Scheerer Building, is a historic commercial building located at Wabash, Indiana.
 It was built in 1883, and is a 2 1/2-story, two bay by seven bay, Second Empire style brick building on a stone foundation.
 It features a mansard roof with and elaborate dormer and a chamfered corner with a second story balcony.

 It was listed on the National Register of Historic Places in 1984.
 It is located in the Downtown Wabash Historic District.